MicrosoftDocs/dynamics-365-intelligent-order-management/topics/subscription-order.md

 ---
 author: sumanic
-description: This topic describes Subscription order management with D365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 10/04/2022
+description: This article describes subscription order management in Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 10/04/2022 ms.topic: how-to ms.author: sumanic
-ms.topic: how-to
-ms.author: sumanic
-title: Subscription order
+title: Subscription order management

 ---

+# Subscription order management

-# Subscription order management with Dynamics 365 Intelligent Order Management
+This article describes subscription order management in Microsoft Dynamics 365 Intelligent Order Management.

-This topic describes how Intelligent Order Management can handle subscription order giving customers the flexibility to have their orders fulfilled in a regular recurrence.
+Intelligent Order Management has the capability to handle subscription orders, giving customers the flexibility to have their orders fulfilled on a regular basis.

 ## Subscription order

 A Subscription order allows customers to place their orders as goods or services which will be fulfilled in a regular cadence.
 This cadence could be determined at product level.

-With appropiate subscription order management customers can get the below benefits:
+With appropiate subscription order management, customers can get the below benefits:

-a.
-Increased customer loyalty with strong customer base.
+- Increased customer loyalty with strong customer base.

-b.
-Predictable recurring revenue.
+- Predictable recurring revenue.

-c.
-Better cash flow management
+- Better cash flow management

-## Pre-requisite Settings
+## Prerequisite Settings

 a.
 Appropriate **Settings** described below should be enabled.